Office: (607) 777-9162

 Fax: (607) 777-5683

-Dr. Laura Bronstein (Professor of Social Work) is a founding member of Binghamton University's Department of Social Work and currently serves as Department Chair and Director of the Institute for Intergenerational Studies.
+Dr. Laura Bronstein (Professor of Social Work) is a founding member of Binghamton University's Department of Social Work and currently serves as Interim Dean of the College of Community and Public Affairs and Director of the Institute for Intergenerational Studies.
 Her background includes social work practice in family preservation, a school for children with developmental disabilities, hospice and a psychiatric hospital.
 Dr. Bronstein's research revolves around interdisciplinary/inter-professional and inter-organizational collaboration.
 She created the Index of Interdisciplinary Collaboration and an article which Dr. Bronstein published detailing the model on which the Index is based has been cited as one of the top ten most influential social work articles of the last decade.
 She is currently working with BOCES and Broome County schools, and the Broome County Aging Futures Consortium on projects related primarily to school-linked services and services for older adults for which she has received $3.5 million dollars in grant funding.
 Dr. Bronstein received her MSW from SUNY Albany and PhD in Social Work from Barry University.
 Dr. Bronstein is currently working on a book for which she has a contract with Columbia University Press, Services for Children and Families: Linkages with Schools.

 - PhD, Social work, Barry University

 - MSW, School of Social Welfare, University at Albany

 - BA, Political science and psychology, Union College